 - want to learn how to ride safely in a bunch

 - you would like to give a racing a go when you are ready

 Part of the program includes a bike maintenance night at a local bike store.
 You will learn the basics of bike maintenance, including fixing a flat tyre.
 The mechanic can also answer any questions you may have.

-Expressions of interest to participate in the next program (2023) can be sent to firstname.lastname@example.org.
+You can send an expression of interest for the next program (2024) to firstname.lastname@example.org.
 You will then receive advance notice of when the program will begin and when registration opens.